William of Ockham: Faith and reason

-William of Ockham espoused fideism, stating that "only faith gives us access to theological truths.
+William of Ockham held that theology is not a science.
+"Only faith gives us access to theological truths.
 The ways of God are not open to reason, for God has freely chosen to create a world and establish a way of salvation within it apart from any necessary laws that human logic or rationality can uncover."
-He believed that science was a matter of discovery and saw God as the only ontological necessity.
-His importance is as a theologian with a strongly developed interest in logical method, and whose approach was critical rather than system building.
+Science includes empirical knowledge and conclusions demonstrated from self-evident premises.